 What many people fail to understand, initially, is that Kanban is more than sticky notes on a board.
 Therefore, it is no surprise that too often the method doesn’t live up to their expectations and the promises that come with it.

-Due to its visual nature, deploying a proper Kanban system guarantees quick and simple information sharing mechanism and allows you to respond to changes in a timely manner.
+Due to its visual nature, deploying a proper Kanban system guarantees a quick and simple information-sharing mechanism and allows you to respond to changes in a timely manner.
 As everything about your work process becomes transparent in front of everybody, it becomes truly easy to delegate responsibility to your team.
 Even better, it encourages you to empower individual contributors and give them ownership of their tasks to a reasonable extent.

 Together these characteristics of the Kanban system facilitate the necessary environment to improve significantly the efficiency of your workflow.
 With all of this stated, let’s dive into the core components of the system.

 In reality, a true Kanban board is a system that requires you to implement more than just a few columns and cards to improve the efficiency of your work process.
 Therefore, to make the most of your Kanban board, you need to adopt systems thinking approach and look at everything on it as part of a larger system that needs to be managed and continuously improved.